 Waterberry Zambezi Lodge: Our full report

-'Weaver' and 'Swallow' are individual chalets each with a double bed, and a private veranda overlooking the river's edge.
-Swallow also has a bathtub in addition to the shower.
-Then immediately adjacent to the main area is the family chalet, 'Owl', sleeping up to six over two levels.
+Overlooking the river's edge are two of the chalets, Weaver and Swallow, each with a double bed and a private veranda.
+Then immediately adjacent to the main area is the family chalet, Owl, sleeping up to five over two levels.

 Set back from the river, with a view of a small lake, are two more chalets, each with two separate rooms.
-Of these, the twin-bedded 'Sunbird' can interlink with the adjacent double, 'Wagtail', and in the other chalet, 'Heron' and 'Jacana' each have both a double and a single bed.
-Unfortunately it's not possible to guarantee a specific room when booking, although the team tell us they will do their best to accommodate any requests.
+Of these, the twin-bedded Sunbird can interlink with the adjacent double, Wagtail, while Heron and Jacana each have both a double and a single bed.
+Unfortunately it's not possible to guarantee a specific room when booking, although the team do their best to accommodate any requests.

-There is a good size pool with sunloungers.
-Otherwise, the deck overlooking the small lake is a particularly peaceful spot to soak up some sun, or simply relax and catch up on your reading on the nearby tree platform.
-For the more energetic there is also a short, well signposted nature trail.
+As well as a good-sized pool with sunloungers, the deck overlooking the small lake is a particularly peaceful spot to soak up some sun, or simply relax and catch up on your reading on the nearby tree platform.
+For the more energetic there is also a short, well-signposted nature trail.

-Waterberry Zambezi Lodge is usually booked on a fully inclusive basis, which means that in addition to meals and most drinks, two of the lodge's 'in-house' activities are included per day.
-Alternatively, it's also possible to book with either one or no in-house activities included: a better option for visitors who plan any of the other activities available in the Victoria Falls area – and which the team at Waterberry is very happy to help organise,
+Waterberry Zambezi Lodge is usually booked on a fully inclusive basis, which means that in addition to meals and most drinks, two of the lodge's in-house activities are included per day.
+Alternatively, it's possible to book with either one or no in-house activities included: a better option for visitors who plan any of the other activities available in the Victoria Falls area – and which the team at Waterberry is very happy to help organise.